spraakbanken/korp-backend/tests/README.md

 </paragraph>
 </text>
 ```

+If the `positional-attributes` comment is omitted, positional
+attribute names are taken from the following list: `word lemma pos msd
+deprel dephead ref lex/`, as many names as the first token line has
+tab-separated attributes.

+If the `structural-attributes` comment is omitted, the structural
+attributes and their annotations are inferred based on the content of
+the VRT file.

 In addition to the VRT file _corpus_`.vrt`, a corpus should have a
 corresponding info file _corpus_`.info` containing at least the number